Suicidal Ideation and Mental Disorder Detection with Attentive Relation Networks: Introduction

 \section{Introduction}

 Mental health is a global issue, especially severe in most developed countries and many emerging markets.
-According to a report on mental health from the World Health Organization\footnote{Mental health action plan 2013 - 2020, available in \url{http://www.who.int/mental_health/action_plan_2013/mhap_brochure.pdf?ua=1}}, 1 in 4 people worldwide suffer from mental disorders to some extent.
-Furthermore, 3 out of 4 people with severe mental disorders do not receive treatment, worsening the problem.
-Figure~\ref{fig:share} shows the prevalence of mental and substance use disorders in 2016\footnote{Published by Seattle, United States: Institute for Health Metrics and Evaluation (IHME), 2017.
-Available at \url{http://ghdx.healthdata.org/gbd-results-tool}.
-Downloaded from \url{https://ourworldindata.org/mental-health}}.
+According to a report on mental health from the World Health Organization\footnote{Mental health action plan 2013 - 2020, available at \url{http://www.who.int/mental_health/action_plan_2013/mhap_brochure.pdf}}, 1 in 4 people worldwide suffer from mental disorders to some extent.
+Furthermore, 3 out of 4 people with severe mental disorders do not receive treatment, making the problem worse.
 Previous studies reveal that suicide risk usually has a connection to mental disorders~\cite{windfuhr2011suicide}.
-Partly due to severe mental disorders, 900,000 persons commit suicide each year worldwide, making suicide the second most common cause of death among the young.
+Due to severe mental disorders, 900,000 persons commit suicide each year worldwide, making suicide the second most common cause of death among the young.
 Suicide attempters are also reported as suffering from mental disorders, with an investigation on the shift from mental health to suicidal ideation conducted by language and interactional measures~\cite{de2016discovering}.
-The US National Alliance on Mental Illness reported that 46\% of suicide victims had experienced mental health conditions\footnote{NAMI report on Risk Of Suicide, available at \url{https://www.nami.org/Learn-More/Mental-Health-Conditions/Related-Conditions/Suicide}}.
+The US National Alliance on Mental Illness reported that 46\% of suicide victims had experienced mental health conditions\footnote{USA National Alliance on Mental Illness (NAMI) report on Risk Of Suicide, available at \url{https://www.nami.org/Learn-More/Mental-Health-Conditions/Related-Conditions/Suicide}}.
+According to the World Bank, at least 10 percent of the global population suffers from mental health issues\footnote{Records updated on Apr 02, 2020.
+Available at \url{https://www.worldbank.org/en/topic/mental-health}}.

-With the advance of social network services, people begin to express their feelings in forums and seek online support.
+With the advance of social network services, people begin to express their feelings in the forums and seek online support.
 Traditional ways of prevention include conversation-based consultation and psychological intervention.
 However, due to the scarcity and inequality of public resources in health services~\cite{jacob2014classification}, many victims could not get effective treatments even though some of them are suffering from severe mental disorders.